Prostate

 Innervation

-The prostate gland is richly innervated by both sympathetic and parasympathetic fibers, which play distinct roles in its functions:
+The prostate is richly innervated by both sympathetic and parasympathetic fibers, which play distinct roles in its functions:

 - Parasympathetic innervation: Originates from the pelvic splanchnic nerves and is responsible for stimulating glandular secretion and erectile function.